scylladb/scylladb/docs/architecture/sstable/sstable3/sstables-3-summary.rst

 The ``offsets`` array contains offsets of corresponding entries in the ``entries`` array below.
 The offsets are taken from the beginning of the ``summary_entries_block`` so ``offsets[0] == sizeof(uint32) * header.entries_count`` as the first entry begins right after the array of offsets.

 Note that ``offsets`` are written in the native order format although typically all the integers in SSTables files are written in big-endian.
-In Scylla, they are always written in little-endian order to allow interoperability with 1.
+In ScyllaDB, they are always written in little-endian order to allow interoperability with 1.
 Summary files written by Cassandra on the more common little-endian machines, and 2.
-Summary files written by Scylla on the rarer big-endian machines.
+Summary files written by ScyllaDB on the rarer big-endian machines.

 Here is how a summary entry looks: